Formative Vs Summative Assessment: The Differences Explained

 simple explanation of formative and summative assessments

-When teachers discuss assessment, they often refer to two types – ‘formative’ and ‘summative’, however the distinctions and lines between the two types of assessment can often be blurred and misunderstood.
+When teachers discuss assessment, they often refer to two types – ‘formative’ and ‘summative’.
+However, the distinctions and lines between the two types of assessment are often blurred and misunderstood.

-This article will compare and contrast formative and summative assessments to give you a true view of the difference between both types.
+This article compares and contrasts formative and summative assessments to give you a true view of the difference between both types.

 What is formative assessment?